rekognize/openai-assistants-static-wrapper/README.md

 This project is a static web application that wraps around the OpenAI Assistants API, allowing users to interact with various AI assistants.

+> ⚠️ **Warning**
+>
+> This app exposes the OpenAI secret key.
+It is intended only for internal testing of the assistants' behavior and tuning.
+Do not use in production!

 ## Features

 - List and select AI assistants